 Well, there are many types of injuries, and no person’s symptoms and treatment are ever the same BUT here are some of the most common auto accident injuries.

 One of the most common car crash injuries is a herniated disk.
 A herniated, or “slipped,” disk occurs when the disk between spinal vertebrae moves out of place and the nerves can become pinched.
 If you have a herniated disk, these are common auto accident injuries that require more serious and long-term treatment.
-Learn more about herniated disks caused by a car accident.

 When a piece of cartilage in the back is protruding either to the side of the spinal cord, or backwards, the injury is referred to as a bulging disc.
 While this type of injury is more commonly found in the lower back, they can also occur, quite painfully, in the neck, particularly in cases where the victim has suffered whiplash.
 People who have been injured in a car or motorcycle accident, or those who have fallen awkwardly, would be vulnerable to this type of spinal cord damage.
-Learn more about bulging disks after an auto accident.

 Whiplash is an injury that occurs following damage to the neck, and is another of the most common auto accident injuries.
 This condition is common as a result of injuries sustained in automobile accidents.
 The neck pain associated with whiplash may be obvious immediately after the injury or it may not show up for several days.
-Learn more about whiplash injuries, the most common auto accident injuries.

 One of the most distressing injuries a person can receive is a concussion.
 You hear a lot about it in sports, particularly football, but when it happens as the result of a bicycle accident or a car crash, it’s not nearly so glamorous.
 However, it is equally devastating, worrying and potentially dangerous.
 At its root, it’s a brain injury, and if something like this has happened to you in Oregon, it’s critical that you get proper medical advice.
-Learn more about the dangers of concussion injuries after a car accident.

 The shoulder is one of the most complex areas of the body.
 Bones, ligaments, tendons, soft tissues, cartilage and a large joint area all make up the shoulder, making it an extremely vulnerable region susceptible to injury in a car crash.
 Portland personal injury lawyers see all types of shoulder injuries, some more debilitating than others.
 It’s an area where clients often ask: Can I get compensation for shoulder pain after a car accident?
 The short answer is “yes,” depending, of course, on a number of factors.
-Learn more about Shoulder Injuries after a car accident.

 One of the most common injuries that occur when a driver is involved in a side-impact or T-bone type collision is a painful tear of a composite of the four major muscles and tendon fibers that join to the upper half of the capsule of the shoulder joint.
 In ordinary, everyday language, this is known as the rotator cuff.
 Any Oregon driver who has experienced such an injury should seriously consider retaining the services of an experienced Portland personal injury lawyer.
 Why?
 Because traditionally, insurance companies have offered far less than the proportional average for this type of claim.
-Learn more about Rotator Cuff Injuries after an auto accident.